-- A. Each assignment will have a specified due date and will be due on that date.
-It is important that you attend to and meet all deadlines. - B. Quizzes/Exams cannot be done after the due date (see above) - C. In general, I will not accept work that is more than one week late.
-In addition, you will lose five (5) points for each day the work is late. - D. Some assignments have different late-work periods.
-Those are clearly stated in the assignment.
-Make sure to read carefully. - E. With work that gets personal feedback from me, you will not receive the feedback you would have gotten had the assignment been submitted on time.
+Each assignment will have a specified due date and will be due on that date.
+It is important that you attend and meet all deadlines.

-- F. The only time I will accept works beyond the late due date is if you meet the following conditions - 1.
-Your work is late due to catastrophic circumstances beyond your control.
+- A. Quizzes/Exams cannot be done after the due date (see above) - B. In general, I will not accept work that is more than one week late.
+In addition, you will lose five (5) points for each day the work is late. - C. Some assignments have different late-work periods.
+Make sure to read carefully. - D. With work that gets personal feedback from me, you may not receive the feedback you would have gotten had the assignment been submitted on time. - E. The only time I will accept works beyond the late due date is if you meet the following conditions - Your work is late due to catastrophic circumstances beyond your control.
 (Unexpected injury, a serious auto accident, etc. It must be credibly documented.) - 2.
 You must be in good standing in the class at the time of the incident.
 (Consistent attendance, work, and participation.) - 3.
 You must notify me as soon as possible and arrange to meet with me to discuss plans for catching up.
-(In extreme circumstances, have someone notify me on your behalf.) - G. I reserve the right to determine whether or not your circumstance qualifies for this exception and whether or not you meet the conditions listed above. - H. NO LATE WORK WILL BE ACCEPTED DURING FINALS WEEK.
+(In extreme circumstances, have someone notify me on your behalf.) - 4.
+I reserve the right to determine whether or not your circumstance qualifies for this exception and whether or not you meet the conditions listed above. - F. NO LATE WORK WILL BE ACCEPTED DURING FINALS WEEK.